Himesh-Codes/FindVideoGame/README.md

 - node_modules: all third party libraries are installed.
 - public : all public assets exists.
 - src: src file
-  - main.tsx: entry point for app.
+  - main.tsx: entry point for app, the component specified <React.StrictMode></React.StrictMode> check the potential problems. `ReactDOM` libary use in web app and in mobile the `ReactNative` library.
   - App.tsx: current root component on creation.
   - .eslintrc.cjs : Eslint configs
-- index.html: entry point for our app defined (usually main.tsx)
+- index.html: entry point for our app defined (usually main.tsx), div with id "root" is container of app.
 - package.json: infomation about dependency, build, project etc..
 - tsconfig.json: typescript config, instruction on how to compile to js (can be auto construct with cmd in normal projects)
 - vite.config.json: vite config files